Identification and Estimation of a Semiparametric Logit Model using Network Data: Monte Carlo Simulation

-We present in this section the results of the simulation using the estimators developed in the previous section.
-We generate simulated data using the model described in section \ref{section3} with $\beta=1$, $\lambda(w)=1.5w^2 +\log(w)$.
-The estimators will be assessed using three different linking functions: the stochastic blockmodel $f_1$, the beta model $f_2$, and the homophily model $f_3$.
+I present in this section the results of the simulation using the estimators developed in the previous section.
+The simulations are designed to highlight three features of the estimator: bias reduction relative to standard logit specifications, robustness to different network formation mechanisms, and convergence toward the asymptotic approximation as sample size increases.